Programme

 - Please include all transcripts and certificates for your degree(s).

 - After you submit your PhD application on-line you may get a message requesting you to send hard copies of your degree transcripts and references in sealed envelopes.
 Please ignore this.
-The Faculty of Engineering and Physical Sciences do not require hard copies of your degree documents at the application stage, we only require these when you arrive in Leeds to register for your programme.
-References are requested by the Graduate School Office on your behalf at the point your application is received.
+We do not require hard copies of your degree documents at the application stage, we only require these when you arrive in Leeds to register for your programme.
+References are requested by the Admissions team on your behalf if you are shortlisted for interview.
 Your referees are emailed a Faculty Reference Form to complete and return by email.
 If your referees want to provide their reference on headed paper an emailed scan is sufficient for our purpose.

 Selection will be determined by: